maelvls/gh-to-jira/README.md

 Overview
 - A small Go bot that creates/updates Jira tickets for GitHub issues and PRs across the `cert-manager` organisation carrying a specific label (default `cybr`), polling every minute.
-- Uses GitHub REST API and Jira Cloud REST API v3 (ADF description, remote link back to GitHub).
+- Uses GitHub REST API and Jira Cloud REST API v3 with remote link back to GitHub.
 - Avoids duplicates by storing a Jira issue property that records the GitHub owner, repo, and issue/PR number.

 Prerequisites